 - Carb Consumption – Of course, the primary difference that stands out the most between the Mediterranean diet and keto is the intake of carbohydrates.
 While on keto, you are discouraged from eating carbs; the Mediterranean diet relies greatly on whole grains and cereals.

-- Fat Consumption – The baseline for fat consumption on both diets is generally the same; however, there are some differences concerning the kind of fats you should be eating.
+- Fat Consumption – The baseline for fat consumption on both diets is generally the same; however, there are some differences concerning the kind of fats you should eat.

-The Mediterranean diet states you should consume fats solely from the likes of healthy oils and fish, whereas the keto diet allows you to pretty much grab your fat from any source as long as it’s low in carbs.
+The Mediterranean diet states you should consume fats solely from healthy oils and fish, whereas the keto diet allows you to grab your fat from any source as long as it’s low in carbs.

 - Sustainability – People often question how sustainable such a drastic lifestyle change can be, and the truth is that keto for the long haul should be considered carefully.
 Long-term overconsumption of high-fat foods can be damaging and cause health conditions such as high cholesterol.

-- Sugar – The difference in both of these diets regarding sugar intake is that while keto pretty much restricts it all together, the Mediterranean diet discourages it.
+- Sugar – The difference in both diets regarding sugar intake is that while keto restricts it, the Mediterranean diet discourages it.
 It pushes you to eat more wholesome foods in place of sugary foods.

 Advantages and Disadvantages of Keto and Mediterranean Diets

-Let’s take a look at the comparison of benefits between the Mediterranean and the keto diets.
+Let’s compare the benefits between the Mediterranean and the keto diets.